 Explore Thomas Hardy’s Dorset

-A new leaflet helping visitors to explore parts of Dorset that inspired Thomas Hardy has been published by the Thomas Hardy Society and the tourism team of West Dorset District Council and Weymouth and Portland Borough Council and will delight fans of the film.
+A new leaflet helping visitors to explore parts of Dorset that inspired Thomas Hardy has been published by the Thomas Hardy Society and the Visit Dorset team and will delight fans of the film.

 The trail aims to link together where the great writer was raised and wrote Far From the Madding Crowd in Higher Bockhampton, the towns and villages he wrote about and the church where his heart is buried.
 It also directs people to visitor attractions such as the Dorset County Museum, which boasts the largest Hardy collection in the world, and Athelhampton House and Gardens, which Hardy regularly visited.